Magnetic Resonance Imaging

 The program has clinical affiliates in Tennessee, southwest Virginia, North Carolina, Georgia, and Alaska.
 Additional sites may be added per request; however, there is not guarantee that a new clinical site can be added for all prospective students.

-To add a clinical site for this program, the applicant will request approval of a radiology administrator to complete clinical hours at their hospital/facility and send the following information to the program coordinator to initiate an affiliation agreement:
+To add a clinical site for this program, the applicant will request approval of a radiology administrator to complete clinical hours at their hospital/facility and send the following information to the Ashley Hansen to initiate an affiliation agreement:

 - Complete legal name, physical address, and phone number of facility